psytron/keycache/README.md

 ### Keycache
 Keycache is an encrypted key value store for your sensitive credentials.
+It can be used for database passwords, API keys, private certificates or anything you don't want floating around on your server filesystem.
+The module works as both static and class instance model.

 Install: